semgrep/semgrep-docs/docs/release-notes/october-2023.md

 - Speed and stability improvements across the product.
 Semgrep Code pages, such as Findings and Policies, now load faster.
 - **Semgrep Assistant:** Component tags are now visible for all Assistant users.
-    - **Component tags** use GPT-4 to categorize your code based on its function, such as:
+    - **Component tags** use GPT-4 to categorize a finding based on its function, such as:
         - Payments
         - User authentication
         - Infrastructure